- Go to Secure.boonli.com

 - Tornado Drills – 2017-2018

 SPAM is a group for all moms in the SPA Community interested in meeting up for activities with and sometimes without kids.
-Events are shared through Evite and a private facebook page.
-If you are interested you can request to join the facebook page or email SPAMGR2017@gmail.com
+Sign up to be on the email list here.

 We have numerous community building events throughout the year and use our website for online registrations.
 To stay current on what events are coming up we always have the events listed on this webpage.